Managing BDD features in our project (using TFS)

 SpecFlow.exe and MsTest

-With your SpecFlow installation comes SpecFlow.exe that is a program that can be used to generate tests from the scenarios AND to create nicely formatted reports from the generated test results.
-There’s been a lot written on how to generate these reports when your using NUnit (see this and this for example), but when it comes to managing this for MsTest there’s been almost silent.
-And facing this problem I can sure see why… It’s a bit trickier.
+With your SpecFlow installation comes SpecFlow.exe, a program that can be used to generate tests from the scenarios and create nicely formatted reports from the generated test results.
+There’s been a lot written about how to generate these reports when using NUnit (see this and this for example), but there’s been almost silence when it comes to managing this for MsTest.
+Facing this problem, I can see why… It’s a bit trickier.

-With this step you can generate the test from you...
+With this step, you can generate the tests from your scenarios.
+SpecFlow.exe picks...

 Read More